 3. Quality Check

 Before you decide the Restaurant Vendor and sign that contract, remember to discuss the quality of the food supplies.
 Pre-decide on the size, grade, and type of the raw materials wherever applicable to avoid any disparity later.
-Also, consider that different menu items require different quality of raw materials.
+Also, consider that different items on the menu require different quality of raw materials.
 For example, firm and fresh tomatoes are used in central dishes, but old (not rotten!) tomatoes can still be consumed in making tomato puree.

 4. Timely Delivery

 Choosing the right Vendor for your restaurant is crucial as a lot is at stake.
 Timely delivery of raw materials is essential as running out on items during business hours is harmful to the business.
 You not only lose out on orders but is also a major turnoff for customers.
-To avoid such instances, it is recommended that you ask for references from your Vendor.
-Since Vendors usually serve in the local areas, you can also get in touch with neighboring restaurants to get a feedback.
+To avoid such instances, we recommend that you ask for references from your Vendor.
+Since Vendors usually serve in the local areas, you can also get in touch with nearby restaurants to get feedback.

 While looking for a restaurant Vendor, restaurateurs often overlook the Reporting of the entire raw material supply.
 Choose a Vendor who gives you clear reports about the quantity of the items purchased and received, and at what rate.
-You should also keep a track of the Daily Bills to give you an insight into the overall expenditure.
+You should also keep track of the Daily Bills to give you an insight into the overall expenditure.
 It is also extremely important that you count and account for your month-end food inventory to produce an accurate profit and loss statement.

 Apart from these points, you should also consider directly contacting the manufacturers or local farmers to get the raw food supplies farm-fresh and at wholesale prices.
 You can also try a few Vendors in the beginning, and procure the food supplies at a weekly rate, and then choose the one that suits you the best.
 A right food supplier for the restaurant will provide you good deals and great quality raw material.